-Gardening or gardening with kids are both therapeutic, fun, educational and worth the time spent with it.
-My parents told me that if you have a green thumb it can be really beneficial specially if you love gardening.
-In my homeland, my late father had established an area to grow what we eat like banana, taro leaves and crops such as sweet potato and cassava.
-I grew up with a memories of gardening with my family.
-Here in the US, We live in a tropical state where palm trees, flowers and variety of plants blooms beautifully.
 Together with the whole family, spending our time outdoors working at the garden are always a memorable one.
-I cherish those moments I’m helping my Dad to grow fruits and vegetables in our backyard.
+I cherish those moments I’m helping my Dad to grow fruits and vegetables at our backyard.
 This memories stays with me forever and to keep those memories alive, I am sharing in this blog our precious moments at the garden with my now three year old daughter Audrey.
-This activities are perfect for toddlers and preschoolers.
-Small objects such as glass beads are choking hazards so take extra precautions for your littles.
+This activities are perfect for preschoolers and young kids.
+Small objects are choking hazards so take extra precautions for the little ones.

-- Decorating the patio– Giving child a task like decorating the patio is something that gives them a sense of responsibility and self confidence.
+Giving child a “task” like decorating the patio is something that gives them a sense of responsibility, boost their confidence and self esteem.

-- Creating a mini garden– This is a fun activity for sensory play in the garden.
+This is a fun activity for sensory play in the garden.
 I give her some glass beads, pebbles, rough stones, miniature fairy garden set and a mini pool.
-Then I show her how I decorate and place it in bin with stones.
+Then I show her how I decorate and place it in a bin with stones.
 This mini pool or tub is her favorite hang out in our garden.
 She can play there for hours without interruptions just toss some ball, pool noodles, rubber duckies and other toys.
 You can also convert this into a reading area just place some blanket or picnic mat and throw pillows on it!

 “But it for the physical life it is necessary to have the child exposed to the vivifying forces of nature, it is also necessary for his psychical life to place the soul of the child in contact with creation, in order that he may lay up for himself treasure from the directly educating forces of nature.”
 Dr. Maria Montessori (p155 tmm)

-- Grounding- Let children walk barefooted in a grass, beach sand, soil and smooth stones.
+Let children walk barefooted in a grass, beach sand, soil and smooth stones with adult supervision.

-- Smelling flowers and herbs– A good activity to exercise sensory perception for your little ones.
+A good activity to exercise sensory perception for your little ones.
+According to the recent research study, the nose can detect at least one trillion distinct scents.
 Choose plants in your garden that are safe for children.

-- Cutting leaves- A good activity to strengthen hand muscles.
-You can also find more inspirations and ideas from my blog “15 Effective Fine Motor Activities”.
+A good activity to strengthen hand muscles.
+You can also find more inspirations and ideas from my blog 15 Effective Fine Motor Activities

-- Writing/Drawing on a chalkboard, white board or doodler pad– Also a fun tools to use during summer.
+Also a fun activity to do during summer.
 Kids enjoy doodling anything.
 A colored chalk, washable pens and markers, paints, stencils are best match with this fun activity outdoors.

-- Watering the plants- Children loves to help and contribute to our daily task.
+Children in nature loves to help and contribute to our daily task.
 This simple task can be an exciting part of a child’s development that they can apply as they grow older.

-- Giving her another small task like weeding– Young children loves to help and experience something that they usually see from their parents or environment.
+Young children likes to help and experience something that they usually see from their family.
+I choose the smallest and lightest weeder available for her.
 Next thing you know, your child will be volunteering to do garden works for you.

 “The human being is a united whole, but this unity’s to be built up and formed by active experiences in the real world, to which it is led by the laws of nature.”
 (The Absorbent Mind p.203)